welcome presenters & media!

 Harpdog Brown is a gifted vocalist and an imaginative harmonica player.
 Guitarist Jordie Edmonds plays a lowdown understated style yet has plenty of flash when needed.
 Doghouse bass player Pat Darcus drives the engine with his percussive style.
 The Travelin' Blues Show sometimes includes other guest musicians that befit the band and situation such as sought-after drummer Andy Graffiti.
 Regardless of the incarnation you see, this show is unique, refreshing and leaves audiences feeling good and wanting more.

-He is a two-time Maple Blues Award Winner (2014 and 2015), Fraser Valley Music Award Winner, two-time Western Canadian Music Awards Nominee, Juno Nominee and the only Canadian to win the coveted Muddy Award.
-In case you haven’t heard, he’s been nominated for 3 Maple Blues Awards (Harmonica Player, Male Vocalist and Album of the Year) for his latest release Travelin’ With The Blues.
+He is a three-time Maple Blues Award Winner (2014, 2015 and 2016), Fraser Valley Music Award Winner, three-time Western Canadian Music Awards Nominee, Juno Nominee and the only Canadian to win the coveted Muddy Award.
+In 2016 he was nominated for 3 Maple Blues Awards (Harmonica Player, Male Vocalist and Album of the Year) for his latest release Travelin’ With The Blues.
 The album features a duet with Charlie Musselwhite and was produced by the Beale Street Blues Bopper himself, Little Victor with guest appearances from Kid Andersen, Big John Atkinson and more.

-His recent album release Travelin' With The Blues is quickly gaining momentum on roots and blues charts and follows his Top 20 charting 2014 release What It Is (Roots Music Report International Blues Albums).
+His recent album release Travelin' With The Blues has hit numerous roots and blues charts including Living Blues and holding steady in the top five Classic Blues Albums on Roots Music Report for North America.
+This follows his Top 20 charting 2014 release What It Is (Roots Music Report International Blues Albums).

 Click on the photo above to view downloadable high-definition images.
 Right click on any photo and click "Save Image As"...